kwambiee/react-bookstore/README.md

 > The Bookstore is created using react and redux.
 It allows you to:

-    - Display a list of books.
+    - Display list of books.
     - Add a book.
     - Remove a selected book.